nestjs/docs.nestjs.com/content/graphql/scalars.md

 }
 ```

-Another form of defining the scalar type is to create a simple class.
-Let's say that we would like to enhance our schema with the `Date` type.
+Another method to define a scalar type is to create a simple class.
+Assume we want to enhance our schema with the `Date` type.

 ```typescript
 import { Scalar, CustomScalar } from '@nestjs/graphql';